EIGHT exciting innovation award calls launched since 2011

 Our eighth call - for innovative public libraries contributing to literacy, is now open.

-Award 8: Innovative public libraries contributing to literacy - call now open
+Award 8: public libraries contributing to literacy: call closed - winners to be announced soon

 With this call, we are seeking excellent examples of library services that use digital technology: